Is It Okay To End A Sentence With A Preposition?

 Recently, we talked about the “rule” that you shouldn't split infinitives and why it's really okay.

-The bottom line: a few centuries ago, when our grammar was a murky mess, some outspoken grammarians decided to apply Latin rules to English, regardless of whether that was a sensible choice.
+The bottom line: a few centuries ago, when our grammar was a murky mess, some outspoken grammarians decided to apply Latin rules to English, regardless of whether that was a sensible choice or not.

 In this case, dramatist John Dryden was the first to take up the pen against ending sentences with prepositions, way back in 1672.
 He claimed that since you can't end a sentence with a preposition in Latin, you shouldn't do it in English, either.